Anjalbaral/wastemanager/README.md

 # wastemanager
-waste management system
+waste management system is a
-React Native Project with Firebase
+React Native Project with Firebase database